iExecBlockchainComputing/iexec-doc/intro.rst

-| Comparably to the oil market, the iExec marketplace offers a uniform and standardized access to computing resources, regardless of their provider.
+| Comparable to the oil market, the iExec marketplace offers a uniform and standardized access to computing resources, regardless of their provider.
 | iExec strengthens applications running on Ethereum smart contracts, allowing for off-chain computation services and datasets on-demand.
 | This is made possible by the iExec Proof-of-Contribution or PoCo consensus protocol that validates off-chain computations.